wayneluke/vB5-Manual/README.md

 # vB5-Manual

-*This documentant is targeted towards people who want to recreat the documentation on their own server.
+*This document is targeted towards people who want to recreate the vBulletin 5 documentation on their own server.
 If you only wish to report an spelling issue, grammer issue, missing article, or make a suggestion then please click on the [Issues](https://github.com/wayneluke/vB5-Manual/issues) tab above to do so.*

 ![](screenshot.png)